ekimetrics/ekimetrics.github.io/blog/2022-02-07-building_datalake_part_1.md

 author_title:
 author_url: mailto:emilien.boucaud@ekimetrics.com
 header_image_url: "img/blog/image_overview_article_datalake_1.jpg"
-tags: [Datalake, Data Engineering, Lakehouse, Data Architecture, Data Governance, Data Validation, Data Mesh, Azure, AWS, GCP]
+tags: [Datalake, Data Engineering, Data Architecture, Data Governance, Data Validation, Data Mesh]
 draft: false
 description: "In this article, learn how to create your first datalake following best practices in order to make it robust, evolutive and central to your company's information architecture, as well as take take advantage of the opportunities it presents."
 keywords: